 -p.) -q time Try to process the queued up mail.
 If the time is given, a sendmail will run through the queue at the specified interval to deliver queued mail; otherwise, it only runs once. -qXstring Run the queue once, limiting the jobs to those matching Xstring .
 The key letter X can be I to limit based on queue identifier, R to limit based on recipient, or S to limit based on sender.
-A particular queued job is accepted if one of the corresponding addresses contains the indicated string . -R ret What information you want returned if the message bounces; ret can be "HDRS" for headers only or "FULL" for headers plus body.
+A particular queued job is accepted if one of the corresponding addresses contains the indicated string .
+Multiple $-qX$ flags are permitted, with items with the same key letter "or'ed" together, and items with different key letters "and'ed" together. -R ret What information you want returned if the message bounces; ret can be "HDRS" for headers only or "FULL" for headers plus body.
 This is a request only; the other end is not required to honor the parameter. -t Read the header for "To:", "Cc:", and "Bcc:" lines, and send to everyone listed in those lists.
 The "Bcc:" line will be deleted before sending.
 Any addresses in the argument vector will be deleted from the send list. -U Indicate that this is an initial User Agent submission.
-In future releases, sendmail may complain about syntactically invalid messages rather than fixing them when this flag is not set. -V envid The indicated envid is passed with the envelope of the message and returned if the message bounces. -X logfile Log all traffic in and out of sendmail in the indicated logfile for debugging mailer problems.
+In future releases, sendmail may complain about syntactically invalid messages rather than fixing them when this flag is not set. -V envid The indicated envid is passed with the envelope of the message and returned if the meslems.
 This produces a lot of data very quickly and should be used sparingly.